-This system will be activated when:
+This system may be activated when:

-- a severe weather warning is issued for the immediate area surrounding any of the campuses. - a major chemical spill occurs on or near campus. - a major criminal event resulting in, or having potential to result in, widespread personal injury occurs on campus. - a NPC campus will be closed due to a weatherrelated emergency. - a Campus Crime Alert is issued. - occasions are deemed appropriate by college officials.
+- a severe weather warning is issued for the immediate area surrounding any of the campuses/centers. - a major chemical spill occurs on or near campus. - a major criminal event resulting in, or having potential to result in, widespread personal injury occurs on campus. - a NPC campus/center will be closed due to a weatherrelated or other emergency. - · a Campus/Center Crime Alert is issued. - occasions are deemed appropriate by college officials.

-An "All Clear" text message will be sent when the situation has been resolved.
+An "All Clear" text message will be sent (if required) when the situation has been resolved.